 One of our team members loves to refer to himself as a ‘Lean Startup Coach’.
 This person believes that the development of people is just as important as the development of ideas.
 He likes to organize trainings on several topics such as creativity, business models, prototyping, … He is really convinced that innovation is not driven by corporate processes, but by people.
 That’s why I think this role is more on the HR side of innovation.
 A Lean Startup Coach loves to work on short projects with as goal bringing teams from an idea to an executive pitch in only 4 days.

 As said earlier in this post, you can consider this an ‘open’ list.
-If you know other job titles that might be a great addition to this post, feel free to share them in the comments or through this Google Doc.
+If you know other job titles that might be a great addition to this post, feel free to share your thoughts.